KEAdigital/pi-weather-station/README.md

-# Weather Station with Raspberry Pi and SenseHAT
+# Weather Station with Flask and MariaDB

 Remember to install dependencies.